cvs-health/testaro/README.md

 Tenon recommends giving it a public URL rather than giving it the content of a page, if possible.
 So, it is best to give the `withNewContent` property of the `tenonRequest` act the value `true`, unless the page is not public.

 If a `tenon` test act is included in a job, environment variables named `TENON_USER` and `TENON_PASSWORD` must exist, with your Tenon username and password, respectively, as their values.
 These could be obtained from [Tenon](https://tenon.io/documentation/overview) until Tenon was closed to new subscribers in or about October 2022.

+###### Testaro

+If you do not specify rules when using the `testaro` tool, Testaro will test for the rules listed in the `evalRules` object of the `tests/testaro.js` file.

+It has been found that the `motion` test of the `testaro` tool measures motion only when the `webkit` browser type is in use.
+If you want to use `testaro` with different browser types for different tests, you can include 2 or 3 `testaro` test acts in your job, specifying different browser types and different rules.

+The `testaro` tool (like the `ibm` tool) has a `withItems` property.
+If you set it to `false`, the `standardResult` object of `testaro` will contain an `instances` property with summaries that identify issues and instance counts.
+If you set it to `true`, some of the instances will be itemized.

 ###### WAVE